by Donna Quist

 Six weeks later, there was no word rescinding my orders.
 A few months later, miraculously, I was living my dream job.

 When my attorney asked about my condition, I told him honestly I was usually in pain.
 My job required lots of lifting.
 Nonetheless, I couldn’t see the flight surgeon or be grounded.

-With the idealism (or stupidity) of youth, I didn’t want money, I wanted to fly Med Evac.
+With the idealism (or stupidity) of youth, I told him that I didn’t want money, I wanted to fly Med Evac.
 He had to settle the case.

 Months later, he said he could only get $14,200.
 It sounded like a fortune, but he explained that after the Air Force claimed for my medical care and his fee, I’d get $3,500.

-I had my dream job, so told him to settle.
+I had my dream job, so I told him to settle.

 My attorney explained that my injury was honest and probably permanent, yet I would get less than anyone in the settlement.
 That bothered him.
 He contacted the Air Force to convince them to lower their claim.
-They agreed… on one condition.
-If he’d reduce his fee to me, the Air Force would match it, up to 50 percent.
+They agreed on one condition: if he’d reduce his fee to me, the Air Force would match it up to 50%.